blundell/FaceDetectionTutorialWithPreview/README.md

 FaceDetectionTutorial
 =====================

-Explantory tutorial can be found here: http://blog.blundell-apps.com/tut-front-camera-face-detection-explained/
+Explanatory tutorial can be found here: http://blog.blundell-apps.com/tut-front-camera-face-detection-with-preview/

 Load your front facing camera like this